mihovilm/react-simplenotes/README.md

 ## Extra Credit
 It's pretty stylish?
 Haha.
-I implemented zIndex on dragging and automatically setting the highest for the newest note.
+I implemented zIndex on clicking, dragging, and automatically setting the highest for the newest note.
 Expanding the textareas for title or content resizes the note.
 The zIndexing is done by iterating over the Map of objects and then finding the maximum zIndex.
 After that I just increase it on the one currently being dragged.
 Also I'm randomizing the initial position of the notes between 40px and about 50% of the viewport height/width.